better-api/better-api/docs/syntax.md

 ---

 You can also specify that an auth is optional for an endpoint.
-This is useful when you have a public endpoint that shows additional info if user is logged in.
+This is useful when you have a public endpoint that shows additional info if a user is logged in.
 This is done with the `?` operator.

 ```text